 The competition is a 2-day event.
 On the first day of the competition, industry judges give the competing teams a RFP based on an actual project.
 The judges provide the documents and guidance required by teams to provide the deliverables in response to the specific requirements of the RFP.
 On the second day, students make an oral presentation based on their findings and answer questions from the industry judges.
-The winners are determined and an awards dinner is held that evening.
-As part of the registration fee, the following meals are provided: breakfast and lunch on Friday; "brunch" for competitors, faculty, judges, and job fair companies on Saturday; and the awards dinner on Saturday evening.
+The winners are determined and an awards banquet is held that evening.
+As part of the registration fee, the following meals are provided: (1) Friday morning breakfast, (2) Friday brunch, (3) Saturday morning breakfast, (4) Saturday brunch, and (5) Saturday evening awards banquet.
 Participants are responsible for the balance of their meals, snacks, and refreshments throughout the event.